terrance-sm/RoundhousE.Psake.Example/README.md

 Requires SQL or SQLExpress installed on your local environment.

 #Instructions
-From your powershell command line, navigate to base folder (RoundhousE.Psake.Example) and run ".\build ?" to view the available build options/commands.
+From your powershell command line, navigate to base folder (RoundhousE.Psake.Example) and run "```.\build ?```" to view the available build options/commands.

 ```build```  or ```build default``` > Preforms a regular build by just compiling the solution.